Yellow Brick Road

 Salt/Saline

-Follow the Yellow Brick Buzz: Oz-Inspired Cocktails That Turn a Classic Film into a Dazzling Nightcap
+Follow the Yellow Brick Buzz: Wizard of Oz-Inspired Cocktails That Turn a Classic Film into a Dazzling Nightcap

 After running away to save Toto, Dorothy is swept into a surreal new world, setting the stage for a journey that pairs cinematic wonder with imaginative cocktails.
 As she follows the Yellow Brick Road with her newfound companions, its themes of hope and self-discovery are mirrored in a smoky, floral drink inspired by the path’s golden glow and dreamlike allure.
 Their arrival at the Emerald City—glittering but ultimately illusory—translates into a mint-chocolate cocktail that seduces the senses while hinting at empty promises.
 Each drink reflects a key emotional beat of the story, from curiosity and adventure to spectacle and disillusionment.
 In the end, just as Dorothy realizes the power was within her all along, the cocktails leave you with an experience that’s less about the destination and more about the journey.